 Usually a social assistance recipient has other income, such as housing allowance, unemployment security or sickness allowance.
 In such cases the social assistance granted is lowered by the amount corresponding to the client’s income.

-As of the beginning of 2017, applications for social assistance should be addressed to Kela, which decides whether the client is eligible for basic social assistance.
-Both Kela and the municipalities give advice on how to apply for social assistance.
+Applications for social assistance should be addressed to Kela, which decides whether the client is eligible for basic social assistance.
+Municipalities are responsible for granting supplementary and preventive social assistance.

 Kela has the obligation to transfer the application to the client’s municipality if the client has included in the application other expenses than those covered by the basic amount or other basic expenses.
 Moreover, clients must first request a transfer either when they submit the application for social assistance or when they receive Kela’s decision.